DIY Cast Iron Seasoning Oil (Grapeseed Oil + Beeswax)

 - Cast iron cookware has to stay dry.
 Even the most well-seasoned pans will rust if they stay wet.
 So after every use, towel dry your pans and take an extra minute to heat them on the stove to make sure they are completely dry.

 - Cook with cast iron often and don’t be afraid of it.
-If you cook something acidic in it, no big deal.
+If you cook something acidic in it, like tomatoes, no big deal.
 Just scrub and season.
+Don’t let all the rules scare you.

 - Use common sense when it comes to seasoning cast iron.
 If your pan looks dry or is sticking, season it!